solotitan/hypr-dotfiles/README.md

 # 🌊 Hyprland Dotfiles

+## BE AWARE THAT I DO NOT UPDATE THIS REPO AS CHANGES ARE ROLLED OUT FOR HYPRLAND
+## SOME FILES LIKE hyprland.conf AND windowrules.conf MAY HAVE UPDATED OR DEPRECIATED SPECS
+## THESE ARE JUST BASE FILES I USE AS A START WHEN CONFIGURING MY HYPRLAND SETUPS
+## ODDS ARE IT WONT WORK OUT OF THE BOX AND WILL NEED SOME TWEAKING

 A comprehensive and well-organized Hyprland configuration featuring modular configs, custom scripts, and beautiful theming.
 This setup provides a powerful and efficient Wayland desktop environment.

 ## ✨ Features